Determining your business’s value is crucial whether you’re seeking funding, planning for retirement, or preparing for a sale.

 - Accurate business valuation is essential: Whether you’re selling, seeking funding, or planning for the future, knowing your business’s worth is crucial in California’s competitive market.

-- Multiple factors influence value: Beyond financial performance, factors like market conditions, intangible assets, and the management team all contribute to a business’s value.
+- Multiple factors influence value: Beyond financial performance, factors like market conditions, intangible assets, and the management team contribute to a business’s value.

 - Different valuation methods exist: Understanding the various approaches, such as asset-based, market-based, and income-based, is key to determining an accurate value.